 During the first 20 years of our existence, IMWCA experienced a large number of severe firefighter claims.
 In response, we consulted with fire chiefs across the state and implemented our firefighter criteria in 2001.

 In short, the criteria works.
-More firefighters return home from theirs calls safely and IMWCA is able to provide affordable, quality workers’ compensation coverage and services to nearly 300 fire departments across the state.
+More firefighters return home from their calls safely and IMWCA is able to provide affordable, quality workers’ compensation coverage and services to nearly 300 fire departments across the state.

 If you are applying for IMWCA coverage and your city has a paid or volunteer fire department, your department must agree to comply with the following criteria to become members of IMWCA.
 The Fire Department Criteria Agreement will need to be included with the application for IMWCA to release a quote.